-Changing role of People in Value Chains
+The changing role of people in Value Chains

-Changes within the Human Factor
+Changes in the Human Factor